Parthasarathi-P/Azure-devops-docs-by-murali/README.md

 # In order to push the Images to ACR or to deploy on Webapp by using Azure Devops Pipeline, we must assign the Devops user as owner role for azure resources.

+# to deploy lms on webapp by dynamic cofiguration using ACR, Redis, flexi server and environment variable ravi sir code does not workd that is node 16.
+for this we are using murlai's repo code that is forked to "hiparthapanda" github name of repo is lms-app